 - Add the lemon juice.
 Whisk, and taste for seasoning.

-- In a large mixing bowl, add most of the dressing and toss thoroughly.
+- In a large mixing bowl, add the Romaine leaves and most of the dressing and toss thoroughly.
 Be sure to make sure each leaf is coated with dressing.
 You may not need all of the dressing.
 Toss with most of the remaining cheese, reserving a few tablespoons for garnish.
 Add the croutons and toss again.
 If you think you need any additional dressing, add it now and toss.

 - Divide the dressed lettuce leaves onto salad plates, starting with the largest leaves on the bottom, and stacking loosely from large to small.
 Distribute the croutons on the salad.
 The croutons should have absorbed some of the dressing.